kriomant/buketan/README.md

 ## Installation

+Current stable version 0.1 is published to Maven Central.

-Version 0.1-SNAPSHOT is published to Sonatype OSS Snapshots repository at https://oss.sonatype.org/content/repositories/snapshots , so just add it to you dependency management system.
+Development version 0.2-SNAPSHOTS is published to Sonatype OSS Snapshots repository at https://oss.sonatype.org/content/repositories/snapshots.

 If you want to be sure you use latest source or you want to hack it yourself, checkout source and publish to local repository with `sbt publish-local`.